WickedFlame/MeasureMap/src/MeasureMap/README.md

 # Workflow

-## SessionPipeline (SessionHandler / ISessionHandler)
+The Workflow of MeasureMap is setup in three stacks or pipelines.
+The items in each stack are processed one after another.
+Handlers have logic that is executed before or after the followin or child handler is processed.
-SessionStack
+## SessionStack (ISessionMiddleware)
-Run once per Session
+The SessionStack is run once per Session
 * ElapsedTimeSessionHandler
 * PreExecutionSessionHandler
 * WarmupSessionHandler